top of page

 Natural pain killers can work.
 This brand specifically doesn't have any acetaminophen, or ibuprofen, and is gentle on the stomach.
 But pain killers should really be a temporary solution or last resort.
 This is because, you're going to want to figure out the underlying cause, so that you don't become dependent on pain killers, or cause serious damage to your hair follicles because you're ignoring the real issue.

 Different areas of the scalp have different sensitivities.
 The main areas of the scalp are the crown (top of head), nape (back of neck), and temples (side of the head near the ears).
 Taking note of where the pain is coming from can provide some clues and help you identify any patterns.
-If you're experiencing overall pain, it may be a good indication that the scalp really wants you to find a new style (or stylist).
-But if the pain is location-specific (for example a pulled hair at the back of the neck), you might just need to take out that one braid, or redo that one section.
+If you're experiencing overall pain, it may be a good indication that the scalp just wants to be free.
+This means avoiding tight styles and rough stylists.
+But if the pain is location-specific (for example a pulled hair at the back of the neck), you might just need to take out that one braid, redo that one section, or treat that area of your head with special care.

 three heads illustrating sensitive areas of the scalp